bhauman/figwheel.tools/README.md

 `piggieback` has one known flaw, it instantiates a new ClojureScript REPL on every eval request.
-Creating a CLJS REPL is a particularly heavy operation involving at least the reloading of the analysis cache.
-This causes a noticeable lag on each evaluation.
+Creating a CLJS REPL is a particularly heavy operation.
+It involves, at the very least, the reloading of the analysis cache and this causes a noticeable lag on each evaluation.
+In my experience the lag is close to 2 seconds.

-`figwheel.tools.nrepl` creates a single REPL on a thread and is much more responsive and lighter as a result.
+`figwheel.tools.nrepl` creates a single CLJS REPL on a thread and is much more responsive and lighter as a result.
 It also handles more of the nREPL protocol's features.

+`figwheel.tools.nrepl` provides an instantaneous response to forms submitted for evaluation.

 For example it can handle multiple forms
 ```